Manaslu Circuit Trek Permits 2026 — Everything Just Changed

 The Manaslu Circuit Trek usually starts in Machha Khola, a quiet village by the Budhi Gandaki River.
 From here, trekkers follow the river through forests and traditional villages.
 The trail passes through important stops like Jagat, Dharapani, and Samagaon.

 One highlight is crossing the Larkya La Pass at 5,160 meters.
-The way to this high mountain pass offers breathtaking views of Manaslu, Hiuchuli, and surrounding peaks.
+The way to this high mountain pass offers breathtaking views of Manaslu, Hiuchuli, and the surrounding peaks.
 Along the way, you will visit Pungyen Gompa, a famous monastery near Samagaon.
 Other notable sites include Manaslu Base Camp and Birendra Lake, a serene alpine lake.

 After finishing the circuit at Dharapani, trekkers often return to Kathmandu.
 Some prefer to continue onward to Pokhara or Chitwan for wildlife and relaxation.
 Optional customisations include adding the Tsum Valley trek, which requires extra permits.